edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 ### Core Metadata

 Most of the data stored by Core Metadata will be recreated when the V2 versions of the Device Services start-up.
 The statically declared devices will automatically be created and device discovery will find and add existing devices.
-Any device profiles, devices, provision watchers created manually via the V1 REST API will have to be recreated using the V2 REST API.
+Any device profiles, devices, provision watchers created manually via the V1 REST APIs will have to be recreated using the V2 REST API.
 Any manually-applied `AdministrativeState` settings will also need to be re-applied.

 ### Support Notifications